nickjj/dotfiles/README.md

 location in the script as well as view and / or change any system packages that get installed before your system is modified.

-You can run this on a new system as well as an existing one.
-Any destructive changes like overwriting config files will show a warning first.
-The script is idempotent so you can run it more than once to stay updated.

-**The install script is optimized for these operating systems.
-All Linux distros support WSL 2 if you're using it:**

-- Arch Linux and its derivatives
-- Debian, Ubuntu and its derivatives
-- macOS

-It will still work with other distros of Linux if you skip installing system packages (more details are below).

 **You can download and run the install script with this 1 liner:**

 ```sh